gajendras22/ai-agents/adk/level2/readme.md

 Example Interaction:

-Career Advisor Agent is running.
+>Career Advisor Agent is running.
 Type 'exit' to quit.
-Introduce yourself and ask about career options!
+>Introduce yourself and ask about career options!

-You: Hi, I'm Alice, interested in compiler design and ML.
+>You: "Hi, I'm Alice, interested in compiler design and ML".

-Agent: Nice to meet you, Alice!
+>Agent: Nice to meet you, Alice!
 Your interests in compiler design and machine learning open up exciting career paths...

-You: What textbooks should I read?
+>You: What textbooks should I read?

-Agent: For compiler design, I recommend the Dragon Book.
+>Agent: For compiler design, I recommend the Dragon Book.
 For ML, try Deep Learning by Goodfellow...